-This is the first in a series of informative newsletters produced by Dena Eakles for Echo Valley Hope.
+This is a series of informative newsletters produced by Dena Eakles for Echo Valley Hope and published in The County Line.
 The intention is to increase awareness and involvement with our energy cooperative.

 As a cooperative member you are one of 10,000 voices that can steer the direction of Vernon Electric Cooperative, VEC.

 Our History: On May 11, 1935, Roosevelt signed an Executive Order establishing the Rural Electrification Administration (REA).
 A year later the Rural Electrification Act was passed and the lending program that became the REA began.
 It soon became evident that investor-owned utilities were not going to use the federal loan funds available to serve the more sparely populated rural areas.
 However loan applications from farmer-based cooperatives poured in, and electric cooperatives made rural electrification a reality.
 In 1937, the REA drafted the Electric Cooperative Corporation Act, enabling the formation and operation of not-for-profit, consumer-owned electric cooperatives.
 That included VEC.